Saturday Night Live's Aidy Bryant on Real Housewives Addiction and How Kristen Wiig's The Best

 What do you see for yourself in the coming year?
 Any particular characters or projects in the works?
 I think that's the beauty of Saturday Night Live.
 I am not in control.
 So all I can do is do my best, go there, and they are going to hand us stuff to do, and we'll create stuff to do together.But where it's going to go, nobody knows.
 I think that's the fun of it.
 Every week its' a totally new show.
 We really dont start working on it until Monday.
 We never have anything pre-planned.
 So it's impossible to say where it's going to go.
 Each week whether it's good or bad, Monday is a clean slate.

-What have been your favorite sketches or roles that you've done so far?
 I love doing Girlfriends Talk Show.
 That was a huge point of pride for the two of us because we were both brand new.
 Just to do a scene alone, the two of us with the host, is a huge honor.
 It doesn't always work that way.
 We're really proud of that one.
 It makes us laugh.
 And we hope people like it.
 And of course doing the acupuncture scene with Kristen was a dream come true.
 I loved doing Mrs. Claus.
 I thought that was real fun and sassy.
 Pretty much anything I've gotten to be a part of on the show has beyond exceeded my dreams.

 Do you plan on doing more touring?
 Yeah.
 I think we both want to do more.
 We did a similar show to this in Chicago.
 It was so much fun.
 Every night we really got to know some of the audience.
 And it's fun to do live shows again.
 It's such a different thing being in a small room, and really getting to laugh and have fun with those 100 people in the room.
 That's what we cut our teeth doing in Chicago and at different theaters like iO and Second City.
 To get to do more of that, it's something that I get to do forever, no matter what happens.